yankeyhotel/jquery.liveaddress/customizations/README.md

-Copy and paste, then done.
+Customize your LiveAddress plugin
 -----------------------

-As this LiveAddress jQuery plugin is more like a framework than a custom solution, you may need to customize your implementation to work for you best.
+As this LiveAddress jQuery plugin is more like a framework than a fully-finished, custom solution, you may need to customize your implementation to work for you best.
 This folder has some common customizations used by or contributed by customers like yourself.